iamhosseinbiniazian/ensamble_clustring/README.md

 ensamble clustring

 ## Installation
-install networkx, matplotlib, numpy,sklearn, python package all datasets are exist in directory  dataset/
+-install networkx, matplotlib, numpy,sklearn, python package -all datasets are exist in directory  dataset/

 ## Usage
 - run file Main.py to use sklearn clustring techniques to detecting community